rferstl/CSharp.Rop.Generic.Result/README.md

 # CSharp.Rop.Generic.Result

-This library ).
+This library started as a copy of the excellent library of Vladimir Khorikov [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions).

 The idea of "Railway Oriented Programming" by Scott Vlashin https://fsharpforfunandprofit.com/rop/ has proven to be very useful in our project.

-Some chnages:
+Some chnages to the original:

 1. merge `Result<T>`, `Maybe<T>` to one type `Result<T>` (logical equal to `Result<Maybe<T>>`)
 2. no generic type `Result<T,E>` with 2 type parameters.